 While fusiform incisional surgery can be performed alone, it is very helpful to have a surgical assistant to help with controlling bleeding, cutting sutures, and applying a dressing.

 The surgical site should be examined with the patient in a neutral or natural position, usually sitting erect.
 The long axis of the incision is generally chosen to run parallel to the relaxed tension lines.
 The skin is scrubbed with alcohol, and the planned incision is drawn with a surgical marker.
 The patient is then placed in a position that is comfortable but allows the surgeon optimal access.

 The tissue is then injected with local anesthetic.
-For best aesthetic results and to minimize wound, the long axis of the defect is usually oriented parallel to relaxed skin tension lines.
+For best aesthetic results, the long axis of the defect is usually oriented parallel to relaxed skin tension lines.
 While stretching and stabilizing the skin with both hands, the surgeon begins the incision at one end, being sure to start at the desired tissue depth and maintain that depth throughout the incision, including at the other end.
 Often the tip of the scalpel blade is used to puncture the skin at the tip of the planned incision, and then the curved belly of the blade is used to proceed with the remainder of the incision.
 The scalpel cutting surface should be maintained perpendicular to the skin surface plane as well, to avoid slanted sides to the defect that would result in an inverted scar after suturing.
 The undersurface of the specimen is then sharply dissected with the scalpel or with scissors, again maintaining the same plane throughout.
 If the plane of the defect appears uneven after removal of tissue, additional tissue may be taken to correct this and obtain an even plane.